Her Majesty (1922 film)

 Her Majesty is a 1922 American silent comedy film directed by George Irving and starring Mollie King, Creighton Hale and Rose Tapley.

 Plot

-Orpahned identical twins sisters Rosalie and Susan are separated and brought up in completely different households.
+Orphaned identical twins sisters Rosalie and Susan are separated and brought up in completely different households.
 One becomes a snob while the other becomes a farm-raised girl next door.
 Confusion ensues when the latter's boyfriend encounters the former.